 What is Esports?

-Esports, short for electronic sports, is a form of competitive gaming where professional players or teams compete against each other in various video game titles.
+Esports, short for electronic sports, is a form of competitive gaming where professional players or teams compete against each other in various video game a https://xoilactv.digital/ titles.
 These games span multiple genres, including real-time strategy (RTS), first-person shooters (FPS), multiplayer online battle arenas (MOBA), and sports simulation games.
 Titles like League of Legends, Dota 2, Fortnite, Counter-Strike: Global Offensive, and Valorant have become household names, drawing large audiences both online and in-person.

 The Global Appeal of Esports